TwilightZrui/Collision-Free-SDF/SDF.md

 ref:
 2017-RAS-Real-Time Motion Planning of Legged Robots: A Model Predictive Control Approach

-4.
+### Step 4

 compute distance transforms

 ref:
 A direct method for trajectory optimization of rigid bodies through contact

+### Step 5

-5.for each height in parallel
+for each height in parallel

 ref:
 “Distance transforms of sampled functions,”